MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-commands/the-start-server-command.md

 ---
 title: start-server
-description: Reference topic for start-server, which starts the multicast transmission, namespace, Transport Server, or all services on the Windows Deployment Services server. ms.prod: windows-server ms.technology: manage-windows-commands ms.topic: article
+description: Reference article for start-server, which starts the multicast transmission, namespace, Transport Server, or all services on the Windows Deployment Services server. ms.prod: windows-server ms.technology: manage-windows-commands ms.topic: article